 SEN & Disabilities

 Harris Academy Beulah Hill is a fully inclusive mainstream school, working towards an ethos of high quality teaching and inclusion for all.
-At Harris Academy Beulah Hill, all pupils are valued equally, regardless of where their abilities lie, with the academy being committed to developing ‘the best in everyone’.
+At Harris Academy Beulah Hill, all pupils are valued equally, with the academy being committed to developing ‘the best in everyone’ through an inclusive approach to education.

 We adhere to the principles outlined in the Equality Act (2010) and The SEND Code of Practice, which place strong emphasis on reasonable adjustments and Early Intervention.

-At Harris Academy Beulah Hill, students are encouraged to achieve their full potential, whatever their academic or physical ability, through the provision of a curriculum that is balanced and challenging in both content and styles of learning, in order to foster independent learning and develop life-long skills.
-Work is differentiated for students with SEND to ensure that teaching and learning is at the appropriate level for their individual needs.
+At Harris Academy Beulah Hill, all students are encouraged to achieve their full potential through the provision of a curriculum that is both balanced and challenging, in order to foster independent learning and develop life-long skills.
+Work is differentiated for students with SEND to ensure that teaching and learning is at the appropriate level for their individual needs and this is supported by Quality-First teaching.

 To enable the child and young person to participate, learn and make progress, we aim to:

-• ensure that high-quality adaptive teaching (including differentiation) should be the first reaction to any possible special education need;
+- ensure that high-quality adaptive teaching (including differentiation) is the first reaction to any possible special education need;

 We believe that students achieve at their best if they feel safe, healthy, confident and happy and therefore we do our best to support all our students to develop good self-esteem and personal fulfilment.